isabelcabezasm/getting-started-with-ai-foundry-agents/readme.md

 - Example 2: Example of using the Azure AI Agent service to create two connected agents.
 One of the agents has a knowledge tool (Bing Custom Search).
 The other agent is an orchestrator that can call the first agent.
 - Example 3: Create a Semantic Kernel agent that interacts with the Azure AI Foundry Agent service.
 - Example 4: Semantic Kernel agent with a SK plugin used by the agent.
 The agent uses Azure AI Foundry Agent service to generate the answer and access to the plugin.
+- Example 5: Creates a Semantic Kernel `Group Chat Orchestration` where two agents chat.
+We are defining a Termination Strategy (when one of the agents approves the work of the other one), and a `callback` function to log the conversation.

 ## Contributing